Associate Professor in Genova, Italia

 Riccardo Berta was born in Savona in 1974.
 He received the "Laurea" degree (M.Sc. equivalent) and the Ph.D. degree in Electronic Engineering from the University of Genoa, in 1999 and 2003, respectively.

 Since December 2018, he is an Associate Professor of Electronics at the University of Genoa.
-In particular, he is teaching Programming Fundamentals of Electronic Systems and Makers approach for electronic design in the Electronic and Information Technology Bachelor Course and Computer Games and Simulations Technologies in the Electronic Engineering Master Course.
+In particular, he is teaching Programming Fundamentals of Electronic Systems and Makers approach for electronic design in the Electronic and Information Technology Bachelor Course and Autonomous Agents in the Electronic Engineering Master Course.

 His research activity is focused on the applications of Electronic Systems, in particular in the fields of Games, Technology Enhanced Learning and Internet of Things.